mukul-rathi/old-personal-website/_posts/2018-09-18-BackpropThroughAnything.md

 Now we will take a step back and look at backpropagation in a more general sense - *through a computation graph*.
 Through this we'll get a general intuition for how the frameworks compute their

-We'll use the LSTM cell as an example.
+We'll use the LSTM cell as our motivating example - to continue the task of sentiment analysis on the IMDB review dataset - you can find the code in the accompanying [Jupyter notebook](https://github.com/mukul-rathi/blogPost-tutorials/tree/master/RecurrentNeuralNet){:target="_blank"} .

 ## General Backpropagation Principles